-The award will comprise a fund of £1000 GBP and is presented at the Annual Dinner.
+The award is presented at the Annual Dinner.

 Full list of previous recipients can be viewed here: Medal and Award Winners

 How to Nominate

 The candidate must be nominated by at least two members of the Association and the application must be supported by an appropriate academic case, namely a single page of details on the candidate's career, a list of principal publications, and a brief statement from each of the two nominees.
 If a candidate has taken time out from their professional career for family or other purposes, this should be highlighted.

 31st March at 23:59 GMT